-- 4. ELIGIBILITY FOR OVERTIME COMPENSATION - (a) Overtime compensation rates for all hours worked in excess of the workday and workweek identified below shall be as follows: - (1) Overtime Category 11.
-Employees in classes assigned to pay grades 5 through 22 shall receive overtime compensation at the rate of one and one-half time their regular hourly rate for all hours worked in excess of eight in any workday or forty in any workweek.
-Employees in classes assigned to pay grade 22 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion. - (2) Overtime Category 12.
-Employees in classes assigned to pay grades 5 through 22 shall receive overtime compensation at the rate of one and one-half times the regular hourly rate for all hours worked in excess of eight in any workday or eighty in a two workweek period.
-Employees in classes assigned to pay grade 22 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion. - (3) Overtime Category 13.
+5. ELIGIBILITY FOR OVERTIME COMPENSATION

+(a) Overtime compensation rates for all hours worked in excess the workday and workweek identified below shall be as follows:

+(1) Overtime Category 11.
+Employees in classes assigned to pay grades 5 through 22 shall receive overtime compensation at the rate of one and one-half times their regular hourly rate for all hours worked in excess of eight in any workday or forty in any workweek.
+Employees in classes assigned to pay grade 22 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion.

+(2) Overtime Category 12.
+Employees in classes assigned to pay grades 5 through 22 shall receive overtime compensation at the rate of one and one-half times the regular hourly rate for all hours worked in excess of eight in any workday or eighty in a two work week period.

+Employees in classes assigned to pay grade 22 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion.

+(3) Overtime Category 13.
 Employees in the classes listed below shall receive 20 percent of their base weekly salary per week irrespective of the maximum of their pay grades as full compensation for all overtime hours.

-This category shall include only the following classes:

-Airport Firefighter Shift Supervisor

-Chief Environmental Enforcement Officer

-Criminal Justice Training Administrator

-Game Warden District Chief

-Fish Culture Station Supervisor I, II, III

-- (4) Overtime Category 14.
-Employees in classes assigned to pay grades above 21 who are covered by the provisions of the Fair Labor Standards Act, and who have not previously been in a "time-and-one-half" overtime category, shall receive overtime compensation at the rate of one and one-half times their regular hourly rate for all hours worked in excess of forty in any workweek. - (5) Overtime Category 17.
-Employees in classes assigned to pay grade 23 shall receive compensatory time off at straight-time rates for all hours worked in excess of eight in any workday or forty in a workweek or eighty in a two workweek period.
-Solely at management's option, such comp time may be compensated at straight-time rates in cash. - (6) Overtime Category 18.
+(4) Overtime Category 14.
+Employees in classes assigned to pay grades above 21 who are covered by the provisions of the Fair Labor Standards Act, and who have not previously been in a "time-and-one-half" overtime category, shall receive overtime compensation at the rate of one and one-half times their regular hourly rate for all hours worked in excess of forty in any work week.

+(5) Overtime Category 17.
+Employees in classes assigned to pay grade 23 shall receive compensatory time off at straight time rates for all hours worked in excess of 8 in any workday or 40 in any workweek, or 80 in a two workweek period.
+Solely at management's option, such overtime work may be compensated at straight time rates in cash.

+(6) Overtime Category 18.
 Employees in classes assigned to pay grades 24 or above may be eligible to receive discretionary compensatory time off for overtime hours worked.
-Solely at management's option, such comp time may be compensated at straight-time rates in cash. - Employees who on 1-6-91, are in classes assigned to pay grades 22 and above shall retain their overtime category then in effect only while they remain in that classification, and only while that class remains assigned to that pay grade. - (7) Overtime Category 20. (or other assigned number) The overtime rate for employees in a flextime program shall be based on the pay grade of the participants. - (8) Overtime Category 37.
-Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 17 may receive cash at straight time rates for all hours worked in excess of 8 in any workday or 40 in any work week or 80 in a two work week period. - (9) Overtime Category 38.
-Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 18 may be eligible to receive discretionary cash payments for overtime hours worked. - (10) Overtime Category 39.
-Employees in the class(es) listed below, shall receive compensatory time off at straight-time rates for all hours worked in excess of eighty in a two workweek period.
-At the mutual agreement of VSEA and the Commissioner of Personnel, additional classifications can be added to this list during the life of the Agreement.
-If these positions are reassigned to a new pay grade during the life of the Agreement, the employees will have the overtime category associated with that new pay grade. - COMPUTATION OF OVERTIME
+Solely at management's option, such comp time may be compensated at straight time rates in cash.

+Employees who on 1-6-91, are in classes assigned to pay grades 22 and above shall retain their overtime category then in effect only while they remain in that classification, and only while that class remains assigned to that pay grade.

+(7) Overtime Category 20 (or other assigned number).
+The overtime rate for employees in a flextime program shall be based on the pay grade of the participants.

+(8) Overtime Category 37.
+Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 17 may receive cash at straight time rates for all hours worked in excess of 8 in any workday or 40 in any work week or 80 in a two work week period.

+(9) Overtime Category 38.
+Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 18 may be eligible to receive discretionary cash payments for overtime hours worked.

+6. COMPUTATION OF OVERTIME